 The current economic downturn has put many homeowners in financial hardship.
-With many people being financially strapped, a good question to ask is whether or not the VA Hybrid loan is a good option for saving money.
+With many people being financially strapped, a good question to ask is whether or not the VA hybrid loan is a good option for saving money.
 For some, this loan gives them just the right amount of flexibility in their mortgage and for others, it simply isn’t the right choice.
 Before you write off this option, take a look at some of the VA hybrid loan pros and cons.

-A VA hybrid ARM is a combination of an adjustable rate mortgage (ARM) and a fixed rate mortgage.
-The introductory rate period is fixed, usually for 3, 5, 7, or 10 years of the loan.
-Generally, the shorter the fixed rate period is chosen, the lower the rate.
-After the introductory period is over the adjustable rate begins.
-When the borrower reaches the adjustable-rate period, the rate can only adjust every 12 months and there are adjustment rate caps that protect the borrower from the rate jumping too high right off the bat.
-There are also lifetime caps of 5% so that the loan will never exceed their fixed rate plus 5 percent.
+A VA hybrid ARM is a combination of an adjustable rate mortgage (ARM) and a fixed-rate mortgage.
+The initial rate period is fixed, usually for the first 3, 5, 7, or 10 years of the loan.
+Generally, the shorter the chosen fixed-rate period, the lower the rate.
+After the introductory period is over, the adjustable rate begins.
+When the borrower reaches the adjustable-rate period, the rate can only adjust every 12 months, and adjustment rate caps protect the borrower from the rate jumping too high right off the bat.
+There are also lifetime caps of 5 percent in place so that the loan will never exceed their fixed rate plus 5 percent.
 For example, if you were to get a 2.75 percent interest rate with a VA 3 1 hybrid loan, the loan would never be able to reach more than 7.75 percent interest, and it also could not rise more than 1 percent each year.

 Many veterans might be uncertain about this type of loan because of what may happen with interest rates in the future.
 While it is good to be cautious, present financial issues may be more important than future costs.
 This loan allows for monthly savings right now, which could allow for savings later as well.
 There are pros and cons to every loan option.
 Borrowers must look at each side and decide which is the right alternative for them and their current situation.